Choosing a Training or Coaching Partner: 8 Criteria Beyond Certification

 A service team may need clearer call structure.

-Managers may need immediate support with difficult conversations.
+Managers may need support with difficult conversations.

 A team may need confidence after a difficult period.